 Thomas Golden and Andrew Karhan - Yang Tan Institute on Employment Disability, Cornell University

-Andrew J. Karhan, M.P.A., M.A., is the program director of workforce development at the Yang Tan Institute on Employment and Disability at Cornell University and has experience developing and promoting competitive employment opportunities for people with disabilities.
+Andrew J. Karhan, M.P.A., M.A., is the Interim Co-Executive Director and Program Director of Workforce Development at the Yang Tan Institute on Employment and Disability at Cornell University and has experience developing and promoting competitive employment opportunities for people with disabilities.

 Progressive Education: Early Intervention Strategy to Improve Postsecondary Outcomes for Youth with Disabilities

-Building on its experience connecting youth with disabilities to postsecondary education, Vermont’s Division of Vocational Rehabilitation will outline a progressive program to increase postsecondary education and training among these youth through activities such as dual enrollment in high school and college courses, career preparation courses, and apprenticeships.
+Building on its experience connecting youth with disabilities to postsecondary education, Vermont’s Division of Vocational Rehabilitation outlines a progressive program to increase postsecondary education and training among these youth through activities such as dual enrollment in high school and college courses, career preparation courses, and apprenticeships.

 Tara Howe, Christine McCarthy, James Smith, and Rich Tulikangas - Vermont Division of Vocational Rehabilitation and Vermont Association for Business, Industry, and Rehabilitation